Onewheel vs Electric Skateboard (Comparison)

 Bottom Line

-While I love riding my Onewheel for off-road trail adventures, riding it on the pavement isn’t as fun.
+While I love riding my Onewheel for off-road trail adventures, riding it on the pavement doesn’t speak to my soul.